This help document answers the following questions:

 - All strains are selected by default.

 - By default, no Reference Strain is selected.
+Select Yes to Compare to one or more Reference strains.
 See: What is a Reference Strain?

 - There are no disallowed combinations of strain and reference strain (except when they are the same).

-- When you supply both a selected and a reference strain, the SNPs Returned default is to display all SNPs (both the same as and different from the reference strain allele).
+- When you supply both a comparison strain and a reference strain, the SNPs Returned default is to display all SNPs (both the same as and different from the reference strain allele).